 Bucket knew this was bad news, his mother died two months ago.

 He picked up the phone on the bedside table and put it on the bed…

-He had never ever used this phone, never heard it ring, didn’t even know if it still worked, when he put the receiver to his ear, he heard a low whine, punctuated by high-pitch squeal.
+He had never ever used this phone, never heard it ring, didn’t even know if it still worked.
+When he put the receiver to his ear, he heard a low whine, punctuated by a high-pitch squeal.

-Before he could speak to reception, he turned and cursed himself for leaving the bottom windows unlatched.
-He briefly saw “The Vapour Man” silhouetted against the light beyond the curtain and the plumes of gas billowing out from under the curtain..
-Bucket fell to his knees gasping.
+Before he could speak to reception, he turned and cursed himself for leaving the window unlatched.
+He briefly saw “The Vapour Man” silhouetted against the lights of the pool and the pungent vapour crept into his room.
+Bucket held his bucket in both hands.

 The cricket dudes bashed through his door.
 They were going for the money wadge.
 They didn’t make it…

-Uma was right behind them, she got the first one over the head with a glass vial, then kicked him in the neck with the toe of her stiletto.
-The second one turned and she squirted bleach into his face, he went down screaming and got the heel of the stiletto through the back of the head.
+Uma was right behind them.
+She got the first one over the head with a glass vase, he got kicked in the neck as he went down.
+The second one turned and she squirted bleach into his face, he went down screaming as she kicked him in the groin with the toe of her stiletto.

 Then she left.

 <Names and places have been changed to protect the guilty>